-The title “financial advisor” is general, and is not a regulated term.
-Think of it like seeing the phrase “all natural” or “fresh” on your food products, as opposed to “Certified Organic.”
+The title “financial advisor” is general and not a regulated term.
+Think of it like seeing the phrase “all-natural” or “fresh” on your food products, as opposed to “Certified Organic.”
 The financial services industry has its slew of titles – wealth manager, money coach, financial consultant, financial planner, investment advisor, financial analyst, and so on.
-Unfortunately, these titles don’t have any weight or standardization like we see in the medical, law, and tax professions.
+Unfortunately, these titles don’t have any weight or standardization as we see in the medical, law, and tax professions.
 If we require our dentists to be licensed, shouldn’t we hold our ‘financial advisors’ to similar standards?
 After all, they do advise people about their entire life savings!
-It is important to know which professionals are at least regulated and required to have your best interest in mind when providing personalized financial advice.
+It is essential to know which professionals are regulated and required to have your best interest in mind when providing personalized financial advice.

 Brokers are held to the ‘Suitability’ standard of care, meaning they are required to act in the best interest of his/her company, and the advice & recommendations they provide need to be ‘suitable’ for the client.

 Imagine going to a Ford dealership.
-After you describe your dream car to the salesman, they are going to recommend – you guessed it, a Ford!
-There is an inherent conflict of interest, because their advice and compensation is limited to the products of their company.
-A Ford car may be the best choice for you, but it’s difficult to know for sure.
+After you describe your dream car to the salesman, they will likely recommend – you guessed it, a Ford!
+There is an inherent conflict of interest because their advice and compensation are limited to the company product sales.
+A Ford car may be the best choice for you, but it is difficult to know for sure.

 Investment Advisers are held to the highest ‘Fiduciary’ standard of care, meaning they are required to act in the best interest of the client, and the advice & recommendations they provide must avoid conflicts of interest for personal or company gain.

-Thankfully there is a way to receive personalized financial advice without the pressure or necessity for your investments to be professionally managed or sold by a financial advisor.
-Financial planning can be offered as ‘fee-for-service,’ meaning that you only pay for the advice – usually on a one-time or subscription basis.
+Thankfully there is a way to receive personalized financial advice without the expectation for your investments to be professionally managed or sold by a financial advisor.
+Financial planning can be offered as advice-only, meaning you only pay for the advice on a one-time or ongoing basis.
 The professional I believe is best suited to provide holistic advice is a fee-only, fiduciary financial planner.
-This person should be a licensed Investment Adviser (notice the E in adviser) and also have at least the CFP® CERTIFIED FINANCIAL PLANNER™ designation – this means they have completed rigorous education, exam, experience, and ethics requirements to show they have a base comprehensive understanding of numerous financial topics and how they interact.
+This person should be a licensed Investment Adviser (notice the E in adviser) and also have at least the CFP® CERTIFIED FINANCIAL PLANNER™ designation.
+This means they have completed rigorous education, exam, experience, and ethics requirements to show they have a base understanding of numerous financial topics and how they interact.

-You should consider having someone assist in managing your investments if you don’t have the time, temperament, or talent to successfully manage your own financial landscape.
+You should consider having someone assist in managing your investments if you don’t have the time, temperament, or talent to manage your own financial landscape successfully.

-Time: Do you have the time to objectively analyze and rebalance your accounts, research investment options, and look over your statements on a regular basis?
+Time: Do you have the time to objectively analyze and rebalance your accounts, research investment options, and look over your statements regularly?

-Talent: Do you have the knowledge to create a time-sensitive investment plan, analyze and understand your investment vehicles & securities, make trading/distribution decisions with tax efficiency in mind, and know how your financial components fit together?
+Talent: Do you have the knowledge required to create a time-sensitive investment plan, analyze and understand your investment vehicles & securities, make trading/distribution decisions with tax efficiency in mind, and view your unique financial components together?

-I hope this summary provides clarity and is carefully considered IF you decide to hire a professional to assist on your journey towards financial independence.
+I hope this summary provides clarity and is carefully considered IF you decide to hire a professional to assist along your financial independence journey.